jprante/elasticsearch-jdbc/README.md

 	    }
 	}

-## Cron expression syntax
+## Time scheduled execution of JDBC river

+Setting a cron expression in the paramter `schedule` enables repeated (or time scheduled) runs of JDBC river.

+You can also define a list of cron expressions (in a JSON array) to schedule for many different time schedules.

+Example of a `schedule` paramter:

+        "schedule" : "0 0-59 0-23 ? * *"

+This executes JDBC river every minute, every hour, all the days in the week/month/year.

-The following documentation is copied from the Quartz scheduler javadoc page.
+The following documentation about the syntax of the cron expression is copied from the Quartz scheduler javadoc page.

 Cron expressions provide the ability to specify complex time combinations such as "At 8:00am every Monday through Friday" or "At 1:30am every last Friday of the month".